Toshizuno/zephttp2/README.md

 # ZephTTP2
 ZephTTP2 is an interface built on top of `node:http2` with the sole intent of making everything easy to use while creating as barebones of a framework as possible, staying as faithful to the original syntax of `node:http2` as possible.
 ## Installation.
-You can install ZephTTP by opening a command prompt in your project's directory and typing `npm install zephttp2`.
+You can install ZephTTP2 by opening a command prompt in your project's directory and typing `npm install zephttp2`.
 Import the module by using the following import in your project:
 ```js
 import zephttp2 from 'zephttp2';
 ```